chrisgrieser/nvim-kickstart-python/README.md

 ## Philosophy
 - This is not a nvim-distro, this is a *minimal* nvim config specifically for python.
 It's intended as a starting point for creating your own config.
-- ~300 lines, 20 plugins, single file
+- ~20 plugins, single file
 - Commented in detail, so it is clear what each line does.
 - The config can be fully bootstrapped: all plugins and tools are automatically installed on startup.
-- Uses the state-of-the-art plugins of the current nvim-ecosystem.
+- Uses state-of-the-art plugins of the current nvim-ecosystem.
 - The setup includes the common tooling for python development:
     - LSP (Completion, Typing): `pyright`
-    - Linting: `ruff`
+    - Linting (Diagnostics): `ruff`
     - Formatting: `black` & `isort`
     - Debugger: `debugpy`
 - In addition, this config includes editing utilities specifically for python, like docstrings creation, selecting virtual environments, or auto-converting f-strings.